shyaka-ndamukunda/requirement-analysis/README.md

 Below is a use case diagram illustrating interactions between users (Admin, User, Payment Gateway) and the system functionalities.

 ![Use Case Diagram](alx-booking-uc.png)
+## Acceptance Criteria

+Acceptance Criteria are specific, predefined conditions that a product or feature must meet to be accepted by users, customers, or stakeholders.
+They help ensure that development stays aligned with the expected outcomes and that everyone agrees on what "done" looks like.

+### Importance of Acceptance Criteria:
+- Set clear expectations for features and functionality.
+- Reduce ambiguity and miscommunication between stakeholders and developers.
+- Provide a basis for testing and validation.
+- Help prioritize features based on user needs and business goals.

+### Example: Acceptance Criteria for the “Checkout” Feature

+**Feature**: Checkout (Booking Confirmation and Payment)

+**Acceptance Criteria:**
+- The user must be logged in to proceed to checkout.
+- The system displays the total amount, including taxes and service charges.
+- The user can choose from multiple payment options (e.g., card, mobile money).
+- A booking summary is displayed before final confirmation.
+- The system confirms successful payment and displays a confirmation message.
+- A confirmation email is sent to the user after successful checkout.